KazumeNishidate/tube/README.md

   The Chiral index (n,m)=(10,4) is defined in the setup.c file.

 > tb.n =  10;

 > tb.m =  4;

-  By redefining the above index number, you can generate (n, m) nanotube atomic coordinates.
+  You can generate (n, m) nanotube atomic coordinates by redefining the above index number.

   The output file 'fig*vasp' is the atomic coordinates in VASP format.
 You can visualize these using the code [VESTA](https://jp-minerals.org/vesta/jp/).